chubbyalvin/PalWheel/README.md

 - Input and camera handling while the wheel is open
 - **Assignable vanilla Palworld emotes**
 - **Configurable custom keyboard shortcut actions** for Palworld and other mods
+- **Automatic expanded-party support** — dynamically shows Pal 6+ when the local party capacity is increased by a compatible mod
 - Separate user-generated settings, assignment and shortcut files

 ### Assignable actions